madzera/happytree/.github/coding/CODING_STANDARDS.md

 This is the only standard in which collaborators must follow strictly in order not to violate the HappyTree API specifications.

+In a class, the order of its members is:

+1. Static constants;
+2. Attributes;
+3. Constructors;
+4. Methods;
+5. Inner classes.

+In a class, the order of the access modifiers is:

+1. public;
+2. protected;
+3. default;
+4. private.

 ## Packages

 The HappyTree API has 4 Java class packages: